Tanu-N-Prabhu/Python/Data Analysis/Level 0/Git_GitHub_Basics.md

 # Git & GitHub Basics
 _A Beginner’s Guide to Version Control and Collaboration_

-## 🧠 What is Git?
+## What is Git?

 **Git** is a free and open-source version control system.
 It helps you:

 - Track changes in your code over time
 - Work on different versions (branches) of a project
-- Revert back to earlier versions if needed
+- Revert to earlier versions if needed
 - Collaborate with others without overwriting each other’s work

 Think of Git as a time machine for your project.

 ---

-## 🧰 What is GitHub?
+## What is GitHub?

 **GitHub** is a platform that hosts your Git repositories online.
 It adds powerful features like: